genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/02_handle-events.md

 The component contains the following properties and methods:

-- `displayFlyout`: A boolean property that determines the visibility of the `flyout` component.
+- `displayFlyout`is a boolean property that determines the visibility of the `flyout` component.
 It is initialised as `false`, so that the `flyout` is not visible initially.

-- `showFlyout()`: A method that sets the `displayFlyout` property to `true`.
+- `showFlyout()` is a method that sets the `displayFlyout` property to `true`.
 When this method is invoked, the `flyout` becomes visible.
 This can be triggered by user actions, such as clicking a button.

-- `hideFlyout()`: A method that sets the `displayFlyout` property to `false`.
-When this method is called, it hides the `flayout`.
+- `hideFlyout()` is a method that sets the `displayFlyout` property to `false`.
+When this method is called, it hides the `flyout`.
 This can be used in response to certain events, for example, when a user clicks the 'close' button on the `flyout`.

-These methods provide a simple interface for showing and hiding the `flyout`, effectively controlling the component's visibility based on user interactions.
+These methods provide a simple interface that enables the user to click to view and hide the component.

 The component's html (**/src/app/app.components.html**) should look like this: